dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 ## Background: Synthetic Aperture Radar

+SAR (Synthetic Aperture Radar) is a type of Radar that is useful for creating images that does not depend on lighting or weather.
+SARs emit radar waves and capture signals that are bounced back in order to construct an image.

 ## Scene File Description

 The scene files used in this project are laid out as blocks of text in this order: Materials, Textures (if any), and Objects in the scene.
 Each Object has a description of its translation, scale, and rotation, as well as which material it's using, and if it's a basic shape (such as sphere or cube), then that is also specified.
 If not a basic shape, then it specifies a path to its obj.
 If the Object also has a texture, then it will refer to the Id of the texture.
 Using Ids to keep track of scene attributes prevent over-copying of shared data between Objects.